polterguy/polterguy.github.io/tutorials/auth-internals/index.md

 ... _keep_ the rest of the file as is.

 To use a dynamic Hyperlambda slot, simply set the above value to `signal:your-slot`.
-To use a static C# slot, simply change it to `your-slot`.
+To use a static C# slot, set it to `your-slot`.
 For instance, imagine you have a third party URL which is actually responsible for authenticating your users, and that it will return `SUCCESS 200` if the user is providing the correct username/password combination as query parameters.
 This can be accomplished by creating a dynamic slot